 Before one can get addicted to something, it’s important we know that the behaviour is somehow filling up a void.
 Since it was helpful at numbing the underlying pain, it becomes too useful to the addict as a result.
 The emptiness the addicts may be experiencing is usually what the substance tries to help them fill.
 Unfortunately, it can’t, because we cannot use external factors to help what’s void inside.
 We have to know the power that’s within us to help our situation.
 This is usually my focus as a counsellor.

-But to understand how this inner power within us can work best, we must first address why the pain exist in the first place, and what purpose the substance, or activity helps the addict with.
-That way, we are sure of working it out from the inside than using just drugs to work on the brain.
+This way, we are sure of working it out from the inside than using just drugs to work on the brain.

-While I agree on the uses of medicine to counter chronic addictions, especially at the initial stage so as to counter the activities of the drug of abuse in the brain first, I am quick to emphasize on how important it is that we treat addictions beyond just medicine.
+While I agree on the uses of medicine to counter chronic addictions, especially at the initial stage so as to counter the activities of the drug of abuse in the brain, I am quick to emphasize on how important it is that we treat addictions beyond just medicine.
 Addictions should involve a lot of talk therapies, combined with medicine, and helping addicts with paradigm shifts in their personal beliefs about themselves.

 If we try to deal with addictions without considering the underlying pain the source of addiction had helped the addict with, we may just not be doing a holistic healing.
 We must look beyond the substance, or the addictive behavior to the reason the pain exists in the first place.